stingray2772/redcap-m2c2/README.md

 m2c2kit is a library for cross-platform cognitive assessments.
 It is produced by the Ambulatory Methods for Measuring Cognitive Change research project (Award #U2CAG060408), sponsored by the [National Institute on Aging](https://www.nia.nih.gov/).

-For more information about m2c2kit please visit https://m2c2-project.github.io/m2c2kit/ and https://github.com/m2c2-project/m2c2kit.
+For more information about m2c2kit please visit [m2c2kit documentation](https://m2c2-project.github.io/m2c2kit/) and the [m2c2kit GitHub repository](https://github.com/m2c2-project/m2c2kit).

 ---